 What’s inspiring to us is that over 3,000 higher education institutions, totalling approximately 1.2 million users, are using Slack to keep classes and campus affairs running online.

 Here, we’ll show you how to bring all parts of your academic community into Slack’s secure, channel-based messaging platform.
-We’ll also show you how Slack integrates with the tools your students and faculty already know how to use, from video conferencing and file sharing to learning management systems and more.
+We’ll also show you how Slack integrates with the tools that your students and faculty already know how to use, from video conferencing and file sharing to learning management systems and more.
 With these tips, you can set up a productive distance-learning environment in no time.

 Before you start working in Slack with your team, take a few minutes to set yourselves up for success.